Home | Site Index | Disclaimer | Email Me!

 We have two quotes here from the 2nd Circuit Court of Appeals (1991 and 1995) relating to

 clothing and the fact that clothing is not copyrightable.
-So if clothing is not copyrightable, how can a pattern designer make the claim that their copyright covers the
+So if clothing is not copyrightable, how can a pattern designer make the claim that their copyright

-end product, which in most cases is an article of clothing?
-The claim of making a derivative fails on the same grounds because a derivative must be copyrightable
+other federal courts.
+The claim of making a derivative fails on the same grounds because a derivative must be copyrightable in its own right and clothing

-in its own right and clothing is not copyrightable.
+is not copyrightable.

 In addition, read the 1995 letter from the Register of Copyrights explaining why clothing patterns are not copyrightable.
 Click here for a copy of this letter in PDF format. |